 This was the fifth annual Homeless Memorial Vigil preceding a service to remember those who died while homeless in the previous year.
 The service itself has been held every year since 1990.

-While noting that the 45 deceased represent just 0.6 percent of the 7,473 people counted as homeless in the District, she urged the audience to instead see “45 sons and daughters of 45 mothers … that allows us to see ourselves in these 45 community members.”
-Until D.C. residents stop seeing their homeless neighbors as “other,” she warned, these vigils will continue.
+Fugere noted that the 45 deceased represent just 0.6 percent of the 7,473 people counted as homeless in the District and urged the audience to instead see “45 sons and daughters of 45 mothers … that allows us to see ourselves in these 45 community members.”
+Until D.C. residents stop seeing their homeless neighbors as “other,” these vigils will continue, Fugere warned.

 Dr. Catherine Crosland, director of Unity Health Care, teared up while discussing the importance of housing for her patients.
 “Housing provides a safe place to be protected from the elements and from random acts of violence,” she said, “a place to store life-saving medication, and a sense of dignity and humanity.”